IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 ## **{PackageVerChanges-22-2.2}**

-### {PackageDockManager} (DockManager)

-* DockManager's Panes collection now has a protected setter; requires you to call Add rather than set panes in a nested structure when creating them.

 ### {PackageGrids} (Data Grid)

 * A new argument `primaryKey` has been introduced to `IgbRowDataEventArgs`, and part of the event arguments that are emitted by the `rowAdded` and `rowDeleted` events.
 When the grid has a primary key attribute added, then the emitted primaryKey event argument represents the row ID, otherwise it defaults to undefined.